tylermercer/personal-website/src/content/posts/software/free-lunches.md

 Qwik also provides
 [a React adapter](https://www.npmjs.com/package/@builder.io/qwik-react) to allow you to use React components in your Qwik projects, much like Astro does.
-This allows Qwik developers to tap into React's ecosystem and could even facilitate porting large React applications to Qwik.
+This allows Qwik developers to tap into React’s ecosystem and could even facilitate porting large React applications to Qwik.

 ## A Better Web for Everyone